samsquire/ideas4/README.md

 How do we partition the loops efficiently?

-When we create the threads we specify named collections and partition them by thread index.
+ * When we create the threads we specify named collections and partition them by thread index.

-For Java lists we can use sublists.
-For linked lists we can cut them in half
+ * For Java lists we can use sublists.
+For linked lists we can cut them in half recursively

 # 48. Loop rewriter - Avoid resource starvation by chunking loops